Estimated reading time: 4 minutes

 These are just a few of the scenarios that churches deal with every day.

-Take the time to create a well thought out succession plan so your church is prepared for the inevitable events in life.
+Take the time to create a well-thought-out succession plan so your church is prepared for life’s inevitable events.

 2. Writing Measurable Goals